 When it comes to kitchen renovation, cabinetry and new appliances usually take up most of the budget.
 However, smaller design choices, such as fixtures, can make a significant impact on the aesthetic of your cooking space.

-- BEST BUDGET: WEWE Single Handle High Arc Pull Out Kitchen Faucet
+- BEST BANG FOR THE BUCK: WEWE Single Handle High Arc Pull Out Kitchen Faucet

 It is important to keep in mind a few features to ensure you pick the perfect faucet for your kitchen.
-Whether you are replacing an old faucet or just want to upgrade, be sure to consider the handle, the reach, and the mounting style.
+Whether you are replacing an old faucet or just want to upgrade, be sure to consider the material, handle, spout, and mounting style.

 There are three options when it comes to handles for a kitchen faucet: single, double, and touchless.

 - Single faucets are easier to use and install and also take up less space than their two-handle counterparts.
 However, they aren’t as precise when it comes to temperature adjustments as double faucets.

 - Double faucets have separate hot and cold water valves to the left and right of the faucet.
 The handles can be part of the baseplate or separately mounted.
 Two-handled faucets are more challenging to install, and you need both hands to adjust the water temperature.

 - Touchless faucets are a relatively new technology that’s now available for home use.
 The most significant advantage of these models is convenience and cleanliness.
 A movement sensor activates the water, so if your hands are full or dirty, you don’t have to touch the fixture.
 They do cost more than single and double faucets.

 Kitchen faucet spouts come with stationary, pulldown, or pullout options.
 Faucets with stationary spouts typically come with a separate sprayer mounted on the side.
 Side sprayers are falling out of fashion nowadays but still available in basic models.
 These units are mounted away from the spout faucet, and they require a hole in the sink, which makes it more complicated to install due to the extra plumbing lines needed.